-What we aim to achieve How we shall go about it We protect our natural environment for future generations Work together to protect, manage and promote the health of our natural environment, including our landscapes, waterways and biodiversity Promote awareness of environmental issues and climate challenges Work together to manage pest plants and animals 2.
-We carefully manage our resources Support sustainable energy initiatives and manage Council's energy consumption wisely Support waste minimisation by encouraging reusing, renewing and recycling, with sustainable waste disposal and management Encourage the conservation of water resources and sustainable water reuse 3.
-We achieve a balance between growth, development and Preserve local character and stimulate the conservation of important heritage assets environmental protection Facilitate sustainable land use planning and ensure developments are well planned, sustainable, have minimal environmental impacts and meet legislative requirements Encourage local development, while protecting public interests Promote best practice public and environmental health activities Who will be involved Murrumbidgee Council, NSW Government, Federal Government, Non Government Organisations, Environmental organisations, Volunteers, Local Aboriginal groups and organisations, Service clubs, Chambers of Commerce and the business community, Schools, Community groups, Weeds management organisation How we measure success Increase in community participation in protecting and managing the environment Reduction in Council's energy bills Reduction of waste going to landfill Best practice land use planning Minimal compliance related issues Satisfaction with Council's planning and development services
+What we aim to achieve How we shall go about it 1.
+We protect our natural environment for future generations Work together to protect, monitor, manage and promote the natural environment, waterways, wildlife and ecosystems Manage and foster learning on environmental and climate challenges Work together to control and eradicate weeds in our area 2.
+We carefully manage our resources Support sustainable energy initiatives and manage Council's energy consumption wisely Sustainably manage our waste with best practice waste management and recycling facilities Support and promote responsible water usage, particularly in town areas 3.
+We achieve a balance between growth, Preserve local character and stimulate the conservation of important heritage assets development and environmental protection Ensure land use planning and developments are well planned, sustainable and meet legislative requirements Work with the community to achieve well designed urban streetscapes Ensure best practice public and environmental health controls Who will be involved Murrumbidgee Council, NSW Government, Federal Government, Non Government Organisations, Environmental organisations, Volunteers, Local Aboriginal groups and organisations, Service clubs, Chambers of Commerce and the business community, Schools, Community groups, Weeds management organisation How we measure success Increase in community participation in protecting and managing the environment Reduction in Council's energy bills Reduction of waste going to landfill Satisfaction with land use planning Satisfaction with certifying authority functions by Council